Study: Stuttering Found In 11 Percent Of Children Under The Age of 4

 The study found that the reverse was true, with stuttering associated with better language development and non-verbal skills with no identifiable effect on the child’s mental health by the age of four.

 “Parents can be reassured that developmental stuttering is not associated with poorer outcome in the pre-school years at least,” said Reilly.
-“What we usually say to parents is you can afford to wait for 12 months before seeking help, providing the child does not appear to be too aware of the stutter, is not being teased or bullied and there are not other problems.”
+“What we usually say to parents is you can afford to wait for 12 months before seeking help or a Verizon fios promo code, providing the child does not appear to be too aware of the stutter, is not being teased or bullied and there are not other problems.”

 Reilly said scientists do not know what causes stuttering or why it continues into adulthood for some.